 The seminar will help you learn how to maintain your oyster garden throughout the coming year.
 After the seminar you will receive spat-on-shell oysters and two 18" x 10" cages to grow them in.
 Sign up early because space and materials are limited.

-There is a required donation of $30 per spat-on-shell setup to offset program costs.
-This donation also includes a CBF membership and enables CBF to cover the costs of oyster purchase and transplants.
+There is a required fee of $25 per spat-on-shell setup to offset program costs.

-If you have any questions about the above process, please contact CBF's Hampton Roads Office at 757-622-1964 ext.
-3303 or at email@example.com.
+If you have any questions about the above process, please contact CBF's Hampton Roads Office at 757-644-4125 or at firstname.lastname@example.org.

 **Please wear gloves and relevant protective clothing while handling your oyster shells or cages in order to prevent waterborne illness.**